cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ﻿## Todos
  - Updated by is triggering un-needed changes when closing without saving warnings
+ - Use the new String Entry control in Image
+ - Look at Bindings for Height, Lines and Wordwrap so the String Entry could be used in a few more places
+ - Int Entry Control
+ - DateTime Entry Control
  - Points:
   - Details Json - save into folder with content? or whole list to parent folder? both?
   - JsonImport - maybe a partial class for the details?